top of page

 How it Works:

-For Passover 2023 we've kept it simplified and are selling two products: Soft, organic shmura matzos (a.k.a. matzos on a mission), and organic shmura wheat flour (a.k.a. flour to empower).
+For Passover 2024 we are selling two products: Soft, organic shmura matzos (a.k.a. matzos on a mission), and organic shmura wheat flour (a.k.a. flour to empower).
 The matzos come in packs of three and can be bought only through buying clubs for those located near one where they can pick up their purchase.
 The flour is only available via direct shipping to you, not at buying clubs.
+For your convenience, check out this DIY matzo baking video.
+At this time, we are not taking orders.
+All flour and matzos are shipped out!Additionally, flour is available anywhere in the continental U.S., building addresses only.
+Sorry, we can't currently ship to AK, HI, or P.O. boxes.

 Please scroll down to our online store below.
 By purchasing matzo on a mission and flour to empower, you have closed the gap between ritual and action by actively fighting human tracking.
 Thank you for joining our campaign to put your matzo where your mouth is!